 An inland sea of tranquillity, Taupō is a recreational paradise where it's possible to ski in the morning, play golf in the afternoon and catch a trout in the evening.

-Air New Zealand operates daily non-stop flights to Taupo from Auckland, with connections across the domestic network.
-With all our domestic airfares there's a choice of seat, seat+bag, flexichange or flexirefund fare types.
+Air New Zealand operates daily non-stop flights to Taupō from Auckland, with connections across the New Zealand domestic network.
+With all our New Zealand domestic airfares there's a choice of seat, seat+bag, flexichange or flexirefund fare types.
 Flexichange gives you the flexibility to change your flight with no change fees while flexirefund is fully refundable.
 Find out more about our New Zealand domestic seat options.

 Geothermal energy is used by hotels, motels and lodges to heat water for hot spas - a delicious way to unwind at the end of the day.